united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/DigitalShadow/index.md

 *(right click on the image and open it for a better resolution)*

 This is the overview of the digital shadow concept.
-It follows the general design principles of the United Manufacturing Hub by sending all raw sensor data first to a MQTT broker and then continuously processing it.
+It follows the general design principles of the United Manufacturing Hub by sending all raw sensor data first to an MQTT broker and then continuously processing it.

 The following chapters are going through the concept from left to right (from the inputs of the digital shadow to the outputs).